fmeschia/esr-meter/README.md

 * the other jumper, JP1, if closed forces the software running in the ATMega328P to show debug information (sensed voltages and currents) in addition to the resistance value.
 * another header, JP2, provides an interface to the serial port of the ATMega328P.
 It is pin-compatible (but pay attention to the correct orientation!) with the FTDI FT232L breakout board offered by Sparkfun (https://www.sparkfun.com/products/9873).
 The serial port can be used to upload the software into the microcontroller if an Arduino bootloader is used.

+The microcontroller must be programmed with the software found in the esr_meter directory.
+First the software must be compiled within the Arduino IDE, then it must be burned into the ATmega328P flash memory.
+There are essentially two options for that:

+* if you use a microcontroller with a pre-burned Arduino bootloader, you can install the chip in the PCB, and then program it via the JP2 serial port;
+* if your microcontroller doesn't have an Arduino bootleader yet, you need to use an ISP programmer (there are several options –- see https://www.arduino.cc/en/Main/Standalone for example) and burn the Arduino bootloader, then you can upload the software via the JP2 serial port.

 Assembly notes:

 * the LCD module is to be connected to the board with a short length of 6-lead ribbon cable.
 The 6 leftmost pins of JP4 go to pins 1 to 6 on the LCD module, and the 6 rightmost pins go to pins 11 to 16.